DWJM: 2003–present: Jam

 On July 1, 2003, the station changed its call letters to DWJM and was relaunched as Jam 88.3 with a soft rock format to cater to a larger more advertiser-friendly audience.
 Ronaldo Sulit ("Joe D'Mango"), who was also responsible for managing sister station Wave 89.1, was the station manager until 2007, when he was replaced by Eric Perpetua.
-In 2005, it shifted to a modern adult contemporary format.
+In 2005, it shifted to a modern ac format.

 In 2011, Jam gradually shifted to a modern rock format, after the demise of the two defunct rock stations NU 107 and UR 105.9.
 On September 11, 2012, it was relaunched as The New Jam, launching a few new programs, such as WRXP: Weekend Rock XPerience.

 Since 2013, the station became the home of playing songs from local and unsigned Filipino independent artists/bands through its supplemental program Fresh Filter.
 Some indie acts became popular (and eventually rise into mainstream) such as Autotelic, Bullet Dumas, Yolanda Moon and others.
 The program ended in March 2017 and was replaced by Locals Only, a program similar to Fresh Filter.

-On October 3, 2022, Jam shifted to an active rock format, focusing on hard rock and alternative rock music from the 1990s and 2000s.
+On October 3, 2022, Jam shifted its timeline, focusing on music from the 1990s and 2000s, with occasional songs from the 2010s to the present.
 A month prior, most of its programs were axed.